 -Free initial 30-minute consultation for an opportunity to meet one another, discuss any questions you may have, and briefly address what brings you to therapy at this time of your life.

 -Fee for services is based on 50-minute therapeutic session.
 Longer sessions are an option and can be arranged.

 -Fee for services is $120.00 for 50 minutes.

 -I do not take insurance at this time.
 Out of Network is an option.

--For individuals utilizing Medicaid, Anthem/BCBS, and Aetna insurance, I provide psychotherapy at Caring Heart Counseling group practice, located in the Capital Hill neighborhood of Denver, CO.
+-For individuals utilizing Medicaid, Anthem/BCBS, and Aetna insurance, I provide psychotherapy through Caring Heart Counseling group practice.
 For more information about Caring Heart Counseling, please click here.

 -Through Caring Heart Counseling, I accept ABC Medicaid, Anthem/BCBS, and Aetna.
 Please call 720-441-4745 or email to discuss services.
 Please specify if you have insurance and which provider.
 Thank you!